rhyolight/numenta-web/packages/numenta.com/pages/resources/videos/jeff-hawkins-johns-hopkins-apl-talk.md

 type: post
 ---

+This video is an earlier version of content Jeff Hawkins presented at the Human Brain Project Summit Open Day.
+You can [view the Human Brain Project keynote here](/resources/videos/jeff-hawkins-human-brain-project-screencast/).

-This video of Jeff Hawkins presenting at the [Johns Hopkins University APL Colloquium Series](/company/events/2018/09/21/johns-hopkins/) was the first time presenting our framework for intelligence and cortical computation, formally introduced in the paper, [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](/neuroscience-research/research-publications/papers/a-framework-for-intelligence-and-cortical-function-based-on-grid-cells-in-the-neocortex/).
+The [Johns Hopkins University APL Colloquium Series](/company/events/2018/09/21/johns-hopkins/) was the first time presenting our framework for intelligence and cortical computation, formally introduced in the paper, [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](/neuroscience-research/research-publications/papers/a-framework-for-intelligence-and-cortical-function-based-on-grid-cells-in-the-neocortex/).
 The talk was given as a trial run, before the paper was released, as we were figuring out how to present the materials.
-We are sharing it in the hopes that it may help people understand some of the details of the framework.
+We shared it in the hopes that it may help people understand some of the details of the framework, but we recommend watching the [Human Brain Project keynote screencast](/resources/videos/jeff-hawkins-human-brain-project-screencast/) for more recent content.

 ## Video